 However, densification techniques typically produce high levels of noise and vibration, the lateral extent of improvement needs to be wider than for solidification or reinforcement techniques and it may take several weeks to verify the treatment.
 With the exception of compaction grouting and resin injection, densification techniques are also typically unsuitable for treating ground below existing structures.

 Nevertheless, densifying loose, sandy deposits with vibration or impact compaction has been used extensively, making it one of the most popular liquefaction countermeasures.

-Dynamic compaction involves repeatedly lifting and dropping a heavy weight (typically 5–20 tonnes) onto the surface of the ground to increase the density of the soil directly below the impact site.
+Dynamic compaction involves repeatedly dropping a heavy weight (typically 5–20 tonnes) onto the surface of the ground to increase the density of the soil directly below the impact point.

-As the soil compacts, large impact craters can form on the surface.
-These are repeatedly filled and recompacted until the soil reaches its target strength.
+As the soil compacts, large impact craters form on the surface, which must be repeatedly filled and recompacted until the soil reaches its target strength.

 Dynamic compaction has been widely used on projects in New Zealand, and it can provide an excellent degree of ground improvement .
-However, the high level of vibration generated during the procedure means it may not be suitable for vibration-sensitive areas or sites near existing structures.
+It is known to be fast and economic, especially in treating large areas.
+However, the high level of vibration generated during the procedure means it may not be suitable for vibration-sensitive areas or sites close to high-value structures.

 Rapid-impact compaction is a smaller-scale version of dynamic compaction.
-It uses a pile-driving hammer attached to a large steel end plate installed on the arm of an excavator.
-This end plate is driven into the ground with rapid hammering.
+It uses a pile-driving hammer attached to a large steel end-plate installed on the arm of an excavator.
+The end plate is driven into the ground with rapid hammering.